 Hunters Creek Market Snapshot

-The report also states that homes in this Hunters Creek search area are priced about 22% higher than the Greater Orlando metropolitan area average.
+Data also shows that homes in this Hunters Creek search area are priced about 22% higher than the Greater Orlando metropolitan area average.

 That gives buyers a very different story than Windermere or 32836.
-Hunters Creek is still above the broader metro average in this dataset, but it is far more attainable than the premium southwest Orlando luxury markets.
+Hunters Creek is still above the broader metro average in this dataset, but it's far more attainable than the premium southwest Orlando luxury markets.

 What the Market Data Means for Buyers

-The most important number here is not just price.
+The most important number here isn't just price.
 It is 58 days.

-That means buyers should not assume every listing requires an aggressive offer.
+That means you shouldn't assume every listing requires an aggressive offer.
 In many cases, there may be room to compare, negotiate, and study days on market carefully.

 Hunters Creek is active, but buyers may have more leverage here than in faster-moving or lower-inventory luxury pockets.
 Pricing, condition, HOA rules, and recent comparable sales matter.